Hoale2908/hoale2908.github.io/README.md

-# Data Scientist - Financial Risk Management
+# About Me

 Hi!
-I'm Hoa Le, a Python enthusiast with a background in finance and accounting, and am passionate in financial optimization including risk management and portfolio management.
+I'm Hoa Le, an optimizationist and Python enthusiast with a background in finance and accounting.
+I am passionate in risk management and portfolio management.

 ## Education & Qualifications
 - FRM Part 1 Exam Candidate                                     - May 2024